microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/user.md

 Por exemplo: Cameron é o administrador de um diretório em uma escola de ensino fundamental em Holyport, no Reino Unido.
 No início do ano letivo ele usa a documentação de admissão para obter o consentimento dos pais dos menores baseado nos regulamentos relacionadas com a idade no Reino Unido.
 O consentimento obtido do pai permite que a conta do menor seja usado pela escola de Holyport e os aplicativos da Microsoft.
 Cameron cria todas as contas e define o ageGroup para "menor" e consentProvidedForMinor para "concedido".
 Os aplicativos usados por seus alunos poderão, então suprimir recursos que não são adequados para menores.
 <!-- Note that the following 3 sub-sections are only documented like enums for a consistent user experience.
 For some reason they are not defined as enums in the CSDL.
-Hence the type of the corresponding 3 properties remain as string type in the Properties table.
+Hence the type of the corresponding 3 properties remain as String type in the Properties table.
 -->

 #### <a name="legalagegroupclassification-values"></a>legalAgeGroupClassification values